jeredw/advent2023/README.md

 With all the inequalities and integer valued variables, I was afraid I was going to have to stay up late again to do some kind of linear programming or CSP malarkey, but fortunately it was just some easy counting today.

+## Day 20

+Part 1 today was a nice little circuit simulation where polymorphic message passing was a great way to organize the program.
+Then like with all OO programs, part 2 required some intrusive changes to pass state around to the code that actually needed it, and the program got uglier.

+But it was still pretty nice working with Smalltalk today.
+When I was testing my parsing code, I used the "print it" menu, then in the inspector dialog I clicked "explore" and got a nice tree view graph of my objects.
+I also realized that Esc brings up the menu, so I am having to click slightly less!